Contents:

 Additional advice

-- Keep patients, staff and visitors away from the spill, using a warning sign if available
+- Keep patients, staff and visitors away from the spill, using a warning sign if available.

-- Put on PPE, including eye protection, long cuff disposable nitrile gloves and a disposable apron
+- Put on PPE, including eye protection, long cuff disposable nitrile gloves and a disposable apron.

-Decontamination and disposal of contaminated clothing
+Decontamination & disposal of contaminated clothing

-- Remove as much excess material as you can using gloves and a disposable wipe
+- Remove as much excess material as you can using gloves and a disposable wipe.

-- Avoid allowing contaminated clothing to come into contact with surfaces on which food is prepared
+- Avoid allowing contaminated clothing to come into contact with surfaces on which food is prepared.

-- Change into clean clothes
+- Change into clean clothes.

 - Wash contaminated clothing: